 Students with certain disabilities may request a reduced course load as an academic accommodation.
 The reduced course load accommodation permits students to register for a less-than-full-time course load while providing access to all the rights and privileges of a full-time student at DigiPen.

-In addition to the DSS Office, the Dean of Students, Registrar’s Office, and Office of Financial Aid must approve the accommodation.
+In addition to the DSS Office, the ADA/ Section 504 Coordinator, Registrar’s Office, and Office of Financial Aid must approve the accommodation.
 Students will be eligible for a reduced course load only after the process described below is completed, and needed approvals have been granted.

 Students seeking the accommodation of a reduced course load must notify the DSS Office each semester that they intend to utilize the reduced course load accommodation.
 Such notification must occur during the drop/add period.

 There are maximum time limits to complete a degree program at DigiPen.
 The student is responsible for formally requesting an extension of that time limit from the Registrar’s Office if they believe they may exceed the time limit due to utilization of the reduced course load accommodation.

 Reduced course load accommodations may impact student accounts and financial assistance.
 Being considered a full-time student for an accommodation within DigiPen does not equate to being considered as a full-time student for financial aid purposes.
 Title IV regulations determine the amount of aid a student is awarded based on their program enrollment level.
 Students are strongly advised to discuss any concerns with the Office of Financial Aid.

 Individuals with disabilities that are accommodated via a service animal in accordance with the ADA Amendment Act of 2008 are given the same level of access to facilities operated by DigiPen, in accordance with the law.